 ---|---|---|---|---|

 After successful internal evaluation of the submission dossier, our in – house experts will then submit it to the FDA and will be subjected to thorough evaluation.
-Below is a list of the turnaround times for different types of transactions involving product registration/notification.
+Below is a list of the evaluation times for different types of transactions involving product registration/notification.

-Initial approval validity: 5 years
+5 years |

-Renewal interval: 5 years
+5 years |

 PFDA application shall be made separately for each specific medical device.
 However, filing one application that will yield multiple certificates is applicable in the following conditions where the medical device.